cac-t-u-s/cac-t-u-s.github.io/pages/sequencer.md

 > **More in [Sequencer (Editor)](sequencer-editor)**

 The sequencer box unique output, by default, returns the sequencer itself.
 Other values can ve returned through the sequencer's [control patch](sequencer-programming#control-patch-a-reflective-program).

-## Build the maquette programmatically
+## Build the sequencer programmatically

-Sequencer boxes have two [optional inputs](box-inputs#optional), allowing to set the contents of the sequencer from the patch containing a sequencer box.
+Sequencer boxes have two [optional inputs](box-inputs#optional).
+These inputs allow setting the contents of the sequencer from the patch containing a sequencer box.

 <img src="sequencer_img/ex-build-sequencer.png">

 > **Note:** Other inlets and outlets of the sequencer box can be created through the sequencer's [control patch](sequencer-programming#control-patch-a-reflective-program).
 > **&rarr; See [Sequencer (Programming)](sequencer-programming)**